noaione/yuusha-shoukan-ln/sources/v02/chapter0.md

 although there are some things I'm still confused about, I think I'm having a lot of fun here.

-Caught up in the summoning just like me was the 2nd-year senior highschooler, Kusunoki Aoi-san.
-Then, there were her two kouhais, the 1st-year senior highschoolers, Yuzuki Hina-san and Mitsunaga Seigi-kun.
+Caught up in the summoning just like me was the 2nd-year senior high schooler, Kusunoki Aoi-san.
+Then, there were her two kouhais, the 1st-year senior high schoolers, Yuzuki Hina-san and Mitsunaga Seigi-kun.
 The three of us, aside from Mitsunaga-kun, who had been invited to play the leading role in the once-in-a-decade Festival of Heroes, are being cared for at the residence of Lilia Albert-san, a Duchess in Symphonia Kingdom.